Eagle-Rock-Analytics/historical-obs-platform/test_platform/scripts/pcluster/README.md

 ## 🚀 Step-by-Step Instructions

 1. **Start the compute fleet**
-   Use the AWS console or CLI to turn it on.
+   Use the AWS console to turn it on.

 2. **SSH into the cluster:**
    Use your unique cluster alias, which may or may not be the same as `hist-obs-cluster` depending on what you've set it to.